Islands Culture Officer | Caitlin McNeill

 Get in touch firstname.lastname@example.org

 Mary Morrison is a project manager and creative producer from the Isle of Harris who grew up in Scalpay with her father, who is a fluent Gaelic speaker.
-Mary has extensive experience in developing networks and delivering support to creative businesses and organisations in rural areas.
+Mary has extensive experience in developing networks and delivering support to creative businesses and organisations in rural areas and has previously supported the Islands Team as the Consultation and Strategic Support.

 Mary is a contemporary visual artist with an in-depth knowledge of Scotland’s creative sector.
 Mary has worked in the film industry as an animator, workshop leader and award-winning producer after an initial placement with Comataidh Craolaidh Gaidhlig.
 From 2009 to early 2023, Mary managed the Creative Arts Business Network providing support to individuals and organisations and worked with a range of partners on the ground and at a strategic level to develop opportunities and longer-term support for the sector.